-If you feel comfortable with the surgeon and the clinic and are wishing to go ahead with the procedure, you may wish to ask about your finance options.
+If you feel comfortable with the surgeon and the clinic and wish to go ahead with the procedure, you may wish to ask about your financial options.
 Find out if you will be required to make an upfront payment.
-Some clinics may have their own repayment schemes or have a company which you can apply for a loan through.
+Some clinics may have their own repayment schemes or have a company through which you can apply for a loan.
 Others may require you to find your own loan, such as through your own bank.

 It is a good idea to make sure you have everything ready for your recovery period.
 Stock your kitchen full of the right foods to help speed up your recovery.
-You may need to buy certain products such as hibiscrub or purchase compression garments.
+You may need to buy certain products, such as body wash, or purchase compression garments.

 If required, make sure you stop taking any medication, including any herbal supplements and stop smoking.